gimwo/gimwo/README.md

-# Hi, I'm Miguel.
-I can develop both mobile and web apps. 📱💻
+Hi, I'm Miguel.
+I can develop both mobile and web apps. 📱💻 I like to code and I hope AI doesn't take that from me pls.

 ## Tech Stack:
 - Dart